puls369ar/fountain-overview/diary.md

   **LIF3 coin** is native, it is forbidden or error prone there to have (__LIF3(LIF3)__, LSHARE(LIF3)).
 I now start to research `Oracle` contract in ModernTreasury
 * [19:00] - Today I saw Oracle concept is present in ModernTreasury contract, but needed to finish Fountain contract learning to make everything clear.
 I finished learning code structure of Fountain contract, check the docs.
 Will proceed to ModernTreasury tomorrow and after will clarify the logics of both and beautify the contents

+## [16.10.2024]
+* [18:20] - Finished `ModernTreasury` code revision and docs creation.
+Generalized some concepts and started creating my own local version of the contracts to deploy and write tests on it to understand it better.
+Will continue to review newly found `Oracle` contract tomorrow.